AHS Lawsuit About Realtor Commissions Settled

-But the American Home Shield has denied of the charges of wrongdoing heaped upon them.
+But the American Home Shield has denied the charges of wrongdoing heaped upon them.
 The Homeowners in Alabama had complained about a payment which includes a sum of $524 at the closing of the one year home warranty from the American Home Shield.
-The home owners also complained that a specific amount of money has already been paid to the real estate agents beforehand only.
-So why will they need to pay for the extra sum of money.
-The consumers groups said that sometimes the entire terms and conditions regarding the payment issue is not entirely disclosed to them.
-The warranty policies costs somewhere around $400 to $500.
+The home-owners also complained that a specific amount of money has already been paid to the real estate agents beforehand only.
+The consumer groups said that sometimes the entire terms and conditions regarding the payment issue is not entirely disclosed to them.
+The warranty policies cost somewhere around $400 to $500.
 The lawsuit is now settled.

 Regarding the payment of the fees there has been some problems in the real estate brokerage industry itself.
 While some of the real estate companies have declined to participate in home warranty commissioned sales, there are others who are in favor of the practice.
 According to the members of the National Association of Realtors the federal anti kickback terms and conditions will not cover home warranties as they are not regarded as the settlement services and have no effect on the closing of a real estate transaction.
 The chief regulator of a real estate settlement statute-AHS Settlement.